pfsense/docs/source/hardware/connecting-to-the-serial-console.rst

 Connecting to the Serial Console
 ================================

-Connecting to a Serial Console on pfSense requires a few things:
+Connecting to a Serial Console with pfSense® software requires a few things:

 -  A serial port on the client system, either built-in or a USB-to-serial adapter.